patrickcping/pingone-go-sdk-v2/risk/docs/RiskPredictor.md

 ### NewRiskPredictor

-`func NewRiskPredictor(name string, compactName string, type_ EnumPredictorType, composition RiskPredictorCompositeAllOfComposition, map_ RiskPredictorCustomAllOfMap, detect EnumPredictorNewDeviceDetectType, days int32, radius RiskPredictorUserLocationAnomalyAllOfRadius, predictionModel RiskPredictorUserRiskBehaviorAllOfPredictionModel, ) *RiskPredictor`
+`func NewRiskPredictor(name string, compactName string, type_ EnumPredictorType, compositions []RiskPredictorCompositeAllOfCompositionsInner, map_ RiskPredictorCustomAllOfMap, detect EnumPredictorNewDeviceDetectType, days int32, radius RiskPredictorUserLocationAnomalyAllOfRadius, predictionModel RiskPredictorUserRiskBehaviorAllOfPredictionModel, ) *RiskPredictor`

 NewRiskPredictor instantiates a new RiskPredictor object This constructor will assign default values to properties that have it defined,